 Have you worked through worse-case scenarios with your clients?

-Dr. Patrick: …many of you know that my wife passed away five months ago.
+Dr. McGrath: …many of you know that my wife passed away five months ago.
 That was the worst-case scenario.
 What if, when she was diagnosed with cancer, I refused to accept that she had cancer?
 What if I refused to accept that she will die from cancer?
 She was stage four metastatic, she was going to die.
 And there were not going to be any treatments that we did that were going to stop this.
 So imagine if we applied not accepting worst-case scenarios to other areas of our life.